front-end-foundations/Introduction/readme.md

 ## Introductory Exercise

 1. Create a directory in your preferred location that you will use for _all files in this class_.
-2. Download the zip file from this page using the green "Code" download button in Github
+2. Download the zip file from this page using the green "Code" download button on Github
-3. Unarchive the zip file in / into your new directory
+3. Unarchive the zip file into your new directory
 4. Open the folder `session1-master` in VS Code
 5. Create a new `index.html` in the app directory
 6. In your .html file - type in ! and press tab and this should appear: